andydandy74/Journalysis/README.md

 This is still very much a work in progress.
 Since there is hardly any documentation on Revit journals, it is a slow process.
 I have started writing some documentation in the [wiki](https://github.com/andydandy74/Journalysis/wiki) that may, however, not always be up-to-date.

 # Goal
-This package is aimed at automating the analysis of Revit journals for statistical purposes.
+This package is aimed at automating the analysis of Revit journals and worksharing logs for statistical purposes.
 Some possible use cases:
 - Monitor crashes
 - Monitor API errors
 - Monitor memory usage